-- (b) Active Transportation Improvements 10 Points Maximum - (1) Up to 3 points for the total length (in linear miles) of AHSC funded Context Sensitive Bikeways as follows: - 3 points for over two miles - 2 points for over half a mile but less than two miles - 1 point for less than half a mile - (2) 1 point for the identification of Key Destinations within the Project Area that will be linked to the Affordable Housing Development or any Qualifying Transit Station or Stop by bikeways funded by AHSC.
-The bikeway must have an entry point within one quarter mile of either the Affordable Housing Development or a Qualifying Transit Station or Stop and an exit point within one quarter mile of the Key Destination as detailed on the Project Area map. - (3) 1 point for projects that provide a key bicycle network gap closure.
-Documentation must be provided to certify that the Project will do at least one of the following in an attempt to increase bicycle safety and access: reduce vehicular speed or volume near bicycle users, improve sight distance and visibility, eliminate potential conflict points, improve compliance with traffic laws, or address any other barriers to cyclists that may have existed on the route. - (4) Up to 3 points for the length of AHSC funded Safe and Accessible Walkways as follows: - 3 points for >3,000 feet - 2 points for 2,000 to 2,999 feet - 1 point for 1,000 to 1,999 feet
+- (b) Active Transportation Improvements 10 Points Maximum - (1) Up to 3 points for the total length (in linear miles) of AHSC funded Context Sensitive Bikeways (see definition in Appendix) as follows: - 3 points for over 2 miles - 2 points for over half a mile - 1 point for less than half a mile - (2) 1 Point for the identification of Key Destinations within the Project Area that will be linked to the Affordable Housing Development or Transit Station or Stop by bikeways funded by AHSC - (3) 1 Point for projects that provide a key bicycle network gap closure.

+Documentation must be provided to certify that the Project will do at least one of the following in an attempt to increase bicycle safety and access: reduce vehicular speed or volume near bicycle users, improve sight distance and visibility, eliminate potential conflict points, improve compliance with traffic laws, or address any other barriers to cyclists that may have existed on the route.